circlefin/verite/packages/docs/verite/issuers/issuer-registry-pvg.md

     - Organization must sign Verite CLA
     - No substantive objections from WG members, as determined by WG chair
 - Process for updates to issuer registry:
-    - Any individual by any organization covered by Verite CLA may open PR against Centre Verite github org
+    - Any individual by any organization covered by Verite CLA may open PR against the Verite github org
     - Verite repo owners/administrators must review, approve, and merge
     - Github signed commits are required (they are enabled repo-wide on Verite github repo)